Shudraka: Sources

 In the prologue of the play Mrichchhakatika, the stage manager states that its poet was a wise king renowned as "Shudraka".
-He had performed Ashvamedha ritual to prove his superiority, and immolated himself at the age of 110 years, after crowning his son as the new king.
+He had performed Ashvamedha ritual to prove his superiority, and immolated himself aged 110 years, after crowning his son as the new king.
 The prologue describes him as a distinguished wise man, who had gained knowledge of the Rigveda, the Samaveda, mathematics, the Kamashastra and the art of training elephants.

 Two lost works titled Shudraka-katha (IAST: Śūdraka-kathā, "the story of Shudraka") are known from other sources.
 A verse attributed to the 10th century poet Rajashekhara in Suktimuktavali praises two writers - Ramila and Somila - for jointly composing a novel titled Shudraka-katha.
 Because it is described as a novel, it was probably a work of fiction.
 Another Shudraka-katha, attributed to a writer called Pancha-shikha, is known from other sources.

 Based on information from other sources, it appears that one Shudraka-katha (probably that of Ramila and Somila) narrated how Shudraka won over a woman called Vinaya-vati, with the help of his friend Bandhu-datta.
 The other work (probably that of Pancha-shika) was a Prakrit-language novel that featured a heroine named Harimati and an old parrot acting as her messenger.

 Dandin's Avanti-Sundari provides a summary of the various narratives about Shudraka, probably based on these novels.
 Avanti-Sundari-Katha-Sara, a paraphrased version of Dandin's work, states that Shudraka was originally called Indrani-gupta.
 Although born in a Brahmin family, he became a warrior (Kshatriya) and acquired royal fortune.

 According to Rajashekhara's Kavya-mimansa, Shudraka was reputed as a patron of literature, and presided over a literary circle.
 Some legends present Shudraka as a ruler of central India.
 E.g. the Kadambari places him in Dasharna, and the Avanti-Sundari-Katha-Sara calls him "Malava-raja" (the king of Malava).
 Bhoja's Shringara-Prakasha also mentions the narratives about Shudraka.
 Vidyapati's Purusha-pariksha contains a fanciful story that portrays Shudraka as an ideal lover.